SHYG92/Business-Analytics/README.md

 # Business-Analytics

-completed 4 projects to gain Business Analytics Nanodegree from Misk-Udacity.
+Completed 4 projects to gain Business Analytics Nanodegree from Misk-Udacity (March, 2019 - May, 2019).

-used the following programs to work on the projects:
+Used the following programs to work on the projects:
 - MS Excel.
 - DB Browser for SQLite.
 - Tableau.